 From 2000 until 2010, I co-facilitated a bi-annual trans/ally-inclusive retreat and have conducted numerous trainings throughout the country for institutions raising their awareness regarding transgender people and their rights in society and the workplace.
 Public advocacy is as essential as my clinical practice, and I hold professional membership with the World Professional Association for Transgender Health (WPATH), Society for the Scientific Study of Sexuality (SSSS) and the American Association of Sex Educators, Counselors and Therapists (AASECT).

-Throughout the years I have worked with people who identify with many different points on the gender spectrum.
-This work has inspired me to continually expand my own understanding and conception of gender.
 The journey toward wholeness and authenticity is not an easy one.
-I have been honored by the opportunity to witness the courage and grace my clients have shown as they give voice to their authentic Self.
+I am honored by the opportunity to witness the courage and grace my clients show as they give voice to their authentic Self.

-Through my association with Resolve, The National Infertility Association, I have had many years of experience working in the field of reproductive counseling.
-I believe it is vital that transgender individuals have the opportunity to explore all their options for preserving their fertility and creating a family.
+Through my association with Resolve, The National Infertility Association, I have many years of experience working in the field of reproductive counseling.
+I believe it is vital that transgender and gender non-conforming individuals have the opportunity to explore all their options for preserving their fertility and creating a family.

-I am a member of the California Association of Marriage and Family Therapists (CAMFT), and the World Professional Association for Transgender Health (WPATH).
+I am a member of the California Association of Marriage and Family Therapists and the World Professional Association of Transgender Health (WPATH).

 For over 30 years I have enjoyed working with children, adolescents, and their families on parenting styles, behavioral issues, school challenges, and communication.
 My goal has been to help families create a home where everyone feels seen, heard, understood, and respected; where communication flows freely and mutual support is felt by all.